Bug #8087

 "calling_station_id" => getenv("untrusted_ip"));

-Updated by Marcos M over 1 year ago
+Updated by Marcos M about 2 years ago

 The format itself is application-specific.

-Updated by Brandon Verkada about 1 month ago
+Updated by Brandon Verkada 10 months ago

 Welp, even "my" last hack stopped working somewhere along the pfSense stable upgrade path, currently on "23.09.1-RELEASE (amd64)" and the `calling_station_id` doesn't get populated with `untrusted_ip` (although present when tcpduming the openvpn client stream), the `untrusted_port` does propagate correctly though.
 Weird.